nicholasmireles/nicholasmireles.github.io/_tutorials/itp-first-script.md

 # Environment
 ---
 Before we get to coding, we need to make sure you get into the habit of having good project structure.
-In your "python_workspace" folder we created in the last tutorial, create a folder called "myfirstscript".
+In your `python_workspace` folder we created in the last tutorial, create a folder called `myfirstscript`.
 If you followed the extra tutorial, and I highly recommend that you do, open your terminal and type the following:

 ```python
 cd Documents/python_workspace/myfirstscript/